 - So for example 12/05 is number 12 born in 2005.
 There may be other goats numbered 12, but they won’t have been born in 2005.

 - The best ID method is a brass ear tag put in the kid’s ear at birth and then supplemented with a plastic tag later when the ear grows bigger and stronger.
-Some breeders put a brass tag in both ears to reduce the chance of lost identity.
+Some breeders put a brass tag on both ears to reduce the chance of lost identity.

 - There is much less chance of a brass tag coming out or fading than a plastic tag.
-However, recent advances in plastics have greatly reduced the fading of numbers and colours in plastic tags from the intense sun radiation in New Zealand.
+However, recent advances in plastics have greatly reduced the fading of numbers and colours in plastic tags from the intense solar radiation in New Zealand.

-- So each year get your tags (both plastic and brass) to run from Number 1 to however many kids you expect to have, and add the year born on to each tag.
+- So each year get your tags (both plastic and brass) to run from Number 1 to however many kids you expect to have and add the year born on to each tag.
 With brass tags, get your name punched on the third side too.